iotdesignshop/mediapipe-robot-arm-controller/README.md

 COM3 - Standard Serial over Bluetooth link (COM3)
 ```

+## Low Pass Filter
+By default, a low pass filter is applied to the data read from the skeleton joints to reduce jitter.
+The amount of filtering can be overriden with a command line parameter:

+- **lpf-value 0.XX** - Adjusts the LPF Coefficient

+LPF can be entirely disabled by setting this value to 1.0.
+Any value less than that will blend the current input frame with previous in the ratio specified.
+For example 0.25 = 25% current frame, 75% historial frame.

 # What am I seeing in the Demo Visualization
 The demo will open with a video view (note this is mirrored so that you can move more organically) which displays computed values for the skeletal pose (right shoulder down to right hand currently).